 I grew up on those films.
 I don’t know if you ever heard of The Z Channel: I made a documentary about it.
 The Z Channel was on in our house all day in everybody’s room.
 It was like a DJ playing music: you’d turn on the television and this guy Jerry Harvey was programming this array of movies.
 The ones that caught my attention were the European directors – some Japanese directors too – who made movies about being adult, and had things to say about what romance meant in terms of life, rather than just walks on the beach with rose petals, y’know?

 They really had an impact on me as a kid and I’ve been chasing that dragon ever since.
 I thought a lot about Bertolucci while making this movie.
 I don’t think it’s like a Bertolucci movie, but I was tryin’, okay!
 And Visconti and these guys who had one foot in communism or whatever politics they were into, but the other in opulence and beauty and they weren’t going to let that be taken away from them.
-I like that a relate to that.
+I like that and I relate to that.
 It’s a hard position, but it’s also very human.

 What are the films that we see Djuna watching?